DeveloperPaul123/thread-pool/README.md

 open build/doc/doxygen/html/index.html
 ```

-To build the documentation locally, you will need Doxygen, jinja2 and Pygments on installed your system.
+To build the documentation locally, you will need Doxygen and Graphviz on your system.

 ## Contributing